cube-js/cube/docs/Schema/dimensions.md

 The second `else` statement declares results for options when rules return a false value.

-The following example will create a `size` dimension with values 'xl' and 'xxl'.
+The following static `label` example will create a `size` dimension with values 'xl' and 'xxl'.

 ```javascript
 size: {